GLEIF-IT/vlei-qvi/docs/getting-started.md

 ```

 Change these values in `source.sh` to the names you want to use for your database directory and local AID alias respectively.
-These values are local to you and not exposed to anyone else so they just need to be values that make sense for you.
+These values are local to you and not exposed to anyone else, so they just need to be values that make sense for you.
 We recommend
 leaving `QAR_NAME` as it currently is and changing `QAR_ALIAS` to your full name.